William Thomas Campbell Grower: Wounding

+Death

 Following his wounding Colonel Grower was removed from the field to a nearby hospital, where he remained until 11:00 a.m. on September 3, at which time he died of his wounds.
-The story of the Colonel's death was recorded in 1872 by John McElroy of the 16th Illinois Volunteer Cavalry Regiment in his book "Andersonville: A Story of Rebel Military Prisons."
+The story of the Colonel's death was recorded in 1872 by John McElroy of the 16th Illinois Volunteer Cavalry Regiment in his book, Andersonville: A Story of Rebel Military Prisons.
 The account given by McElroy is as follows:

 "Do you know," said another of the Fourteenth, "I heard our Surgeon telling about how that Colonel Grower, of the Seventeenth New York, who came in so splendidly on our left died!
 They say he was a Wall Street broker, before the war.
 He was hit shortly after he led his regiment in, and after the fight, was carried back to the Hospital.
 While our Surgeon was going the rounds Colonel Grower called him, and said quietly, 'When you get through with the men, come and see me, please.

 "The Doctor would have attended to him then, but Grower wouldn't let him.
 After he got through he went back to Grower, examined his wound, and told him that he could only live a few hours.
-Grower received the news tranquilly, had the Doctor write a letter to his wife, and gave him his things to send her, and then grasping the Doctor's hand, he said:

-"Doctor, I've just one more favor to ask; will you grant it?"
+Grower received the news tranquilly, had the Doctor write a letter to his wife, and gave him his things to send her, and then grasping the Doctor's hand, he said:"Doctor, I've just one more favor to ask; will you grant it?"

 "The Doctor said, 'Certainly; what is it?'"You say I can't live but a few hours?"